-- We will roll out Life-Saving which outline our vital Group-wide safety precautions aimed at preserving life.
-They support EDF Energy's overall objective of achieving its Zero Harm ambition. - We will prioritise key business projects such as Hinkley Point C and Smart Metering, to set them up for success. - Work on the development and implementation of action plans for continual improvement from the National Equality Standard findings. - Complete the Business in the Community Race for Opportunity, Opportunity Now and Stonewall Benchmarks and develop action plans for areas of improvement. - We will continue to roll our Diversity and Inclusion training to employees and develop our Unconscious Bias training further. - We have made a commitment to continue to consult and work jointly with TUs on any significant change programmes. - Review the requirements of the Modern Slavery Act and develop a communication plan for this. - We'll be complying with new legislation on Gender Pay Gap reporting in 2016.
+- Deploy the health and safety culture assessment model across the company. - Fully embed our new HPE process across the business and continue to drive improvements in response to key risk themes in particular, road risk and working at height. - Facilitate collaborative working among our supply chain partners so we can share best practices in key risk areas, such as working at height and occupational health. - Ensure key business projects, such as Hinkley Point C and Smart Metering, are set up for success in safety terms. - Work on the development and implementation of action plans for continual improvement from the National Equality Standard findings. - We have made a commitment to continue to consult and work jointly with TUs on any significant change programmes. - Provide upon request a copy of the interim Modern Slavery Act statement. - We'll be complying with new legislation on Gender Pay Gap reporting in 2016.